ItalyTraveller experience.

 Three doors mark the entrance to Buzziana, each opening onto a different symbolic pathway through the city, a city comprised of a vast conglomerate of buildings, stairways and pools, with a total of 7 theaters which parallel Shakespeare's 7 ages of man.

-The city, conceived as Frozen Music, is laden with symbols, codes and quotations, inhabited by monstrous creatures, all designed to amplify the visitor's sense of disorientation.
-For example: the Stairs of Giobbe have been built in the form of the body of a whale, creating a shadowy passage, at the end of which the light appears incredibly bright and the cypress tree at the center of the Temple of Apollo has been struck by lighting, thus creating a natural astrolabe.
+The Stairs of Giobbe have been built in the form of the body of a whale, creating a shadowy passage, at the end of which the light appears incredibly bright and the cypress tree at the center of the Temple of Apollo has been struck by lightning, thus creating a natural astrolabe.

 Following Buzzi's death in 1980, work on the ideal city was continued by the architect's nephew, Marco Solari, who today personally accompanies visitors through the fantastical world which his uncle created.